Scottish Oil Club Data Protection Policy

 If you send us email asking a question or reqeuesting something after withdrawing consent, you are tacitly giving the Scottish Oil Club permission to send you email.
 We will not re-start your email on the distribution list just because you send us email.

 If you wish to complain about the data management practices of the Scottish Oil Club, please contact the Scottish Oil Club Executive Secretary.
 Alternatively, you can also complain to the Information Commissioner’s Office.

 We use the personal and corporate information you provide when joining as a member or when booking to an SOC event to enable completing those instructions and managing the afWe do not release this information to Third Parties.

-We use return email addresses to reply to the email we receive as part of routine Scottish Oil Club business operations..
+We use email header "reply-to" email addresses in your emails to reply to the email we receive as part of routine Scottish Oil Club business operations.
 We do not use these email addresses for any other purpose.
 Other than email addresses published in the Member Directory (with the member’s permission), these email addresses are not shared with third parties.
 When addressing emails, we minimise the use of “reply-all” to further reduce the proliferation of emails and email addresses to non-involved parties.
 We avoid using “BCC” emails and when used it is done only to inform someone else and help prevent our correspondents to unnecessarily “reply-all” to our emails.

 We collect and store your phone number for your membership for publishing in the Member Directory for other members to phone you if they chose.
 You can ask us to keep your phone number private and not put into the Member Directory.

 We also collect--most often from the email signatures you put in your email--individual's phone numbers.
-While rarely phone anyone for any reason, we do collect these phone numbers to have them on-hand just in case there is a last-minute event cancellation and we need to contact the people who have booked to inform them of that unfortunate event.
+While we rarely phone anyone for any reason, we do collect these phone numbers to have them on-hand just in case there is a last-minute event cancellation and we need to contact the people who have booked to inform them of the unfortunate circumstances.